NIFTy-PPL/NIFTy/paper/paper.md

 We believe the performance benefits of \texttt{NIFTy.re} on the CPU for small models stem from the reduced python overhead by just-in-time compiling computations.
 At image sizes larger than roughly 15,000 pixels, both evaluation times are dominated by the fast Fourier transform and are hence roughly the same as both use the same underlying implementation [@ducc0].
-Typical models in \texttt{NIFTy.re} and \texttt{NIFTy} are often well aligned with GPU programming models and thus consistently perform well on the GPU.
+Models in \texttt{NIFTy.re} and \texttt{NIFTy} are often well aligned with GPU programming models and thus consistently perform well on the GPU.
-Models such as the new GP model implemented in \texttt{NIFTy.re} are even better aligned with GPU programming models and yield even higher performance gains [@Edenhofer2022].
+Modeling components such as the new GP models implemented in \texttt{NIFTy.re} are even better aligned with GPU programming paradigms and yield even higher performance gains [@Edenhofer2022].

 # Conclusion

 We implemented the core GP and VI machinery of the Bayesian imaging package \texttt{NIFTy} in JAX.
 The re-write moves much of the heavy-lifting from home-grown solutions into JAX, and we envision significant gains in maintainability of \texttt{NIFTy.re} and a faster development cycle moving forward.
-The re-write accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new kinds of inference machineries by enabling higher order derivates via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX machine learning ecosystem.
+The re-write accelerates typical models written in \texttt{NIFTy} by one to two orders of magnitude, lays the foundation for new kinds of inference machineries by enabling higher order derivatives via JAX, and enables the interoperability of \texttt{NIFTy} with the VI and GP methods from the JAX machine learning ecosystem.

 # Acknowledgements

-Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship (``Promotionsstipendium der Studienstiftung des Deutschen Volkes'').
+Gordian Edenhofer acknowledges support from the German Academic Scholarship Foundation in the form of a PhD scholarship ("Promotionsstipendium der Studienstiftung des Deutschen Volkes").
 Philipp Frank acknowledges funding through the German Federal Ministry of Education and Research for the project "ErUM-IFT: Informationsfeldtheorie für Experimente an Großforschungsanlagen" (Förderkennzeichen: 05D23EO1).
 Jakob Roth acknowledges financial support by the German Federal Ministry of Education and Research (BMBF) under grant 05A20W01 (Verbundprojekt D-MeerKAT).
+Matteo Guardiani, Vincent Eberle, and Margret Westerkamp acknowledge financial support from the "Deutsches Zentrum für Luft- und Raumfahrt e.V."
+(DLR) through the project Universal Bayesian Imaging Kit (UBIK, Förderkennzeichen 50OO2103).

 # References